girishr-spektra/zavashop-supplier-assistant/challenge-1.md

 Create an Azure AI Search service and import the reference documents as a vectorized index.

 - In the Azure Portal, search for **AI Search** and create a new service in your resource group.
-Select the **Basic** pricing tier.
+Select the **Basic** pricing tie (if not available as an alternative you can choose standard.
 Leave all other settings at their defaults.
 - Once the service is created, navigate to it and select **Import and vectorize data**.
 - On the **Connect your data** step, select **Azure Blob Storage** as the data source, then select the **RAG** option to set up a retrieval-augmented generation index.
 - Point the data source to the `supplier-docs` container you created in Objective 1.